 Liquidity: The investment portfolio shall be structured to timely meet expected cash outflow needs and associated obligations which might be reasonably anticipated.
 This objective shall be achieved by matching investment maturities with forecasted cash outflows and maintaining an additional liquidity buffer for unexpected liabilities.

-Investment Income: The investment portfolio shall be designed to earn a market rate of investment income in relation to prevailing budgetary and economic cycles, while taking into account investment risk constraints and liquidity needs of the portfolio.
+Investment Income: The investment portfolio shall be designed to earn a market rate of investment income in relation to prevailing budgetary and economic cycles, while considering investment risk constraints and liquidity needs of the portfolio.

 PRIMARY INVESTMENT PHILOSOPHY

-The primary investment philosophy of the County is to match investment maturities with expected cash outflows.
+The County’s primary investment philosophy is to match investment maturities with expected cash outflows.
 Securities shall generally be held until maturity, with the following exceptions:

 A security with declining credit may be sold prior to maturity to minimize loss of principal.